 Videos in Annenberg Learner are closely tied to the learning objectives.
 This site can be used by trainers who are looking for serious and well-developed materials, not just to just patch together random videos from other sites.

 While Howcast has a lot of content, it is lacking in its ability to assess how much people actually learn from the videos.
-There isn’t a way for instructors to add quizzes into their videos.
-There also isn’t any form of tracking that lets a user keep tabs on what they have learned.
+There isn’t a way for instructors to add quizzes to their videos.
+There isn’t any form of tracking that lets users keep tabs on what they have learned.

 Another adaptive learning resource and instructional design tool is PBS Video.
 PBS produces high-quality educational content that can supplement all sorts of different learning programs.